 Bring tomato sauce through water to a boil, and cook for 5 minutes on simmer.

-Add liquid mixture to jars evenly.
-Add boiling water to each jar until there is one inch of headspace.
+Add liquid mixture to jars evenly until there is one inch of headspace.
 Pressure can at 10 pounds for 90 minutes, following manufacturing instructions for your canner.

 This recipe is so much better, and less expensive, than store bought pork and beans.
 I made my baked beans for Easter and I didn’t have to use nearly as much sugar, and it was still great.
 I didn’t measure anything, however, so I’ll post my baked bean recipe when I make it next.

 The pork and beans are so pretty in the jar, and a great frugal homemade convenience food.
 If you try these, let me know how you like them.